daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 - Description: Attempt to connect to Thing + server.
 Asynchronous function, callback function set by thingplus_callback_set function is called when connected.
 - Parameters
   - t: SDK instance
-  - ca_file: SSL certificate.
-If NULL, connect with non-SSL.
-Non-SSL connections are only possible when mqtt_url is "dmqtt.thingplus.net".
+  - ca_file: TLS certificate.
+If NULL, connect with non-TLS.
+Non-TLS connections are only possible when mqtt_url is "dmqtt.thingplus.net".
   - keepalive: Keepalive time.
 Unit is seconds
 - Return Value
   - 0: Success.
 Success does not mean that the server connection was successful, but it means that you tried to connect to the server.